NimaFrontDev/NimaFrontDev/README.md

 - 👋 Hi, I’m @NimaFrontDev
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me (https://t.me/itsnima_tz) on telegram
-- 😄 Pronouns: He/Him

 <!---
 NimaFrontDev/NimaFrontDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.